Setting Up Role-Based Access for Line Producers

 finally:

-# Strict revocation regardless of success or failure.
+# Strict revocation regardless of success, failure, or expiry.

 revoke_temporary_access(user_id, cost_center)